Home Farming Arboriculture

 Conclusion

 Arboriculture is focused specifically on trees, including their growth, health, and maintenance.
 This may include pruning, fertilization, pest management, and other tree care practices.
-It’s important to note that the best trees for arboriculture will depend on the specific needs and goals of the project, as well as the local climate and soil conditions.
 It’s always a good idea to consult with a certified arborist or tree care professional to determine the best trees for your specific needs.
-The main difference between arboriculture and horticulture is the focus on trees versus a broader range of plants.
-While both fields involve the cultivation and care of plants, the specific practices and goals may vary depending on the type of plants and the context in which they are being grown.
+The main difference between it and horticulture is the focus on trees versus a broader range of plants.